hotelcaliforniabm/arc/README.md

 * When the battery get completely drained sometimes the charger controller won't come on in the morning and needs a power cycle to correctly read the abttery status

 ## Todo's
-Easy status monitoring
+* Simplify status monitoring
-Easy to track down and fix issues
+* Simplify tracking down and fixing issues
-Maximize hardware utilization
+* Maximize hardware utilization (timers are ok, but a dynamic system would be better)
-Easy & cheap to build
+* Simplify assembly and reduce costs
-Mass manufacturable
+* Mass manufacturable
-Inter arc load balancing
+* Inter arc load balancing

 ## Thanks
-Mark Omerod for starting this project in 2015
+* Mark Omerod for starting this project in 2015
-Kuy Mainwaring for being part of the brain trust around this over the years Drew Moxon for really being the man enabling me and my silly ideas All the amazing souls at Hotel California for making this happen
+* Kuy Mainwaring for being part of the brain trust around this over the years
+* Drew Moxon for really being the man enabling me and my silly ideas
+* All the amazing souls at Hotel California for making this happen

 ## License
 Copyright (c) 2017-2019 Matthias Wagner